 Euthanized pets in pet food?
 The pet food industry’s worst public relations nightmare.
 After a former AAFCO president unwisely admitted Fluffy could be in Fido’s dinner, consumers really began to worry.
 FDA worried too, particularly when sodium pentobarbital (the drug used to euthanize pets) was discovered in dog food, and they developed a test based on the assumption that the origin of the pentobarbital was from euthanized dogs and cats.
 But the trouble with their test was, it didn’t work.
 Therefore, FDA concluded they assumed “the pentobarbital residues are entering pet foods from euthanized, rendered cattle or even horses.”

-Even so, the levels of pentobarbital residue were found to be so low that the CVM concluded that “it is highly unlikely a dog consuming dry dog food will experience any adverse affects from exposures to the low levels of pentobarbital.”
+Even so, the levels of pentobarbital residue were found to be so low that the CVM concluded that “it is highly unlikely a dog consuming dry dog food will experience any adverse effects from exposures to the low levels of pentobarbital.”

 Despite FDA’s suggestion that it could have been a euthanized horse or a cow, veterinarians know they are forbidden to use euthanizing drugs to kill livestock because the drugs may end up in the food chain.
 The instructions on the labels of euthanizing drugs state: